Shichijō-in: Life

 She inherited a large amount of property (nyoin-ryō), which were known as Shichijō-in-ryō (七条院領).

 Shokushi died on the 16th day of the ninth month of Antei 2 (15 October 1228 in the Julian calendar).
-After her death, the Shichijō-in-ryō would have passed to her son Go-Toba, but he was in exile on Oki, so under his will they were passed to his concubine Fujiwara no Jūshi's son Emperor Juntoku's son Prince Yoshimune instead.
+After her death, the Shichijō-in-ryō would have passed to her son Go-Toba, but he was in exile on Oki after the Jōkyū War, so under his will they were passed to his concubine Fujiwara no Jūshi's son Emperor Juntoku's son Prince Yoshimune instead.

 Name

 Like many Japanese noblewomen from the classical and medieval periods, the original reading for her given name is uncertain.
 Shokushi uses the on-yomi of the kanji for her name.
 This was read by the Japanologist Richard Ponsonby-Fane as "Masuko" but by historian Tomohiko Okano as "Taneko".